fracpete/bootstrapp/README.md

 	If enabled, a Debian .deb package is generated.
 Required tools: fakeroot, dpkg-deb

---deb-snippet FILE
+--deb_snippet FILE
 	The custom Maven pom.xml snippet for generating a Debian package.

 --rpm
 	If enabled, a Redhat .rpm package is generated.

---rpm-snippet FILE
+--rpm_snippet FILE
 	The custom Maven pom.xml snippet for generating a Redhat package.

--l, --launch
-	If enabled, the supplied main class will get launched.
+--docker
+	If enabled, a Dockerfile is generated.

+--docker_base_image IMAGE
+	The base image to use for the docker image, e.g., 'openjdk:11-jdk-slim-buster'.

+--docker_snippet FILE
+	The file with custom docker instructions.
 ```

 ## Examples